Ph.D, Postdoc and Visiting Scholars(Supervise/Co-Supervise):

 The mmWave systems, operating in the frequency of 30-100GHz, have been introduced to fulfill the demands of large-capacity high-speed wireless services.
 However, the use of such a frequency band incurs severe signal attenuation and path loss, which is the dominant limiting factor for the coverage and robustness of mmWave communications.
 One of the promising solutions to resolve this issue is to utilize massive multiple-input multiple-output (MIMO) technology in mmWave transceivers, where a large number of antenna (e.g. hundreds or more) are used at the base station to transmit signal to multiple users.
 In such systems, as the number of antenna elements increases, not only hardware costs and size increase drastically, but also the computational complexity of the antenna array processing techniques becomes prohibitively high.
 In addition, large size massive MIMO transceivers may not fit well into small-cell wireless networks.
-The objective of Homeyra’s Ph.D. research is to propose a new hardware architecture for mmWave massive MIMO systems that is significantly smaller in size and outperform the conventional massive MIMO in term of spectral and energy efficiency.
+To address this issue, Homeyra Rahbari proposes a new hardware architecture for mmWave massive MIMO systems that is significantly smaller in size and outperform the conventional massive MIMO in term of spectral and energy efficiency.

 Wireless Channel Modeling and Characterization for 5G systems:

-Dr. Yaser Zahdi will join us to work on wireless channel characterization and modeling for mmWave frequency band and MIMO channels.
+Dr. Yaser Zahdi is working on wireless channel characterization and modeling for mmWave frequency band and MIMO channels.
 His research includes, path loss channel modeling for outdoor mmWave communication channels, characterization of MIMO-UWB channel in outdoor environments, development of sparse wideband MIMO channel model, and mmWave channel characterization in indoor office environment.